1689 Federalism vs Westminster Federalism

 The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.

 The Lord was sorry that He made man on the earth and that man had become so wicked.
 The Lord wanted to blot out mankind which He had created as very good, but which has sought out many wicked and sinful ways away from God (Eccl.
 7:29).

 Gen. 6:7 So the LORD said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”

 The Fall affected much more than Adam and Eve alone.
 The Fall affected not only the whole human race but the whole creation itself.
 Indeed, Paul says that “the whole creation has been groaning together in the pains of childbirth” (Rom.
 8:22) and that “the creation was subjected to futility” (Rom.
 8:20).
 This would include all animals, creeping things, birds and fish.
 The impact of the Fall was so great that even the non-human creation was affected and corrupted by it and therefore, it had to be destroyed.
 God wanted to destroy all.
-We are happy, when reading about God’s judgment, to encounter the word “but.”
+We rejoice when reading about God’s judgment and then encounter the word “but.”
 We are thankful for the “but’s” in the Bible.
 Notice, for example, the “but” in Genesis 50:20 and Ephesians 2:3-5.
 Likewise, in this case, we see that the Lord’s intention is not to destroy all life and thus undo His creation.
 Rather, His purpose is to start all over again—with Noah.
-But a question may be raised about what ex...
+But a question may be raised...